oizgagin/ing/ARCHITECTURE.md

 1. incoming kafka stream of RSVPs;

-2. each rsvp is stored in PostgreSQL in two tables: meetup_counters (by date) and meetups;
+2. persistance is implemented on top of PostgreSQL;

 3. redis to cache top k meetups (either top k over all time, or top k at given date);

-4. k is dynamic (passed in request).
+4. k is dynamic (passed in request);

+5. only rsvps with "yes" response are considered when updating counters.

 # "PRODUCTION-READINESS"

-1. e2e tests (or maybe the better term is "integration tests", depends on developer I guess :) ) and unit tests on some important parts of code;
+1. e2e tests (or maybe better term is "integration tests") and unit tests on some important parts of code;

 2. config (just for fun added simple secrets parsing from env), logs and metrics;